CertiGraph/CertiGraph/CertiGC/papers/codex-experience-report/appel-comments-summary.md

 Confidence note: the visible highlight appears on "collector"; the comment itself is a proposed insertion rather than a normal explanatory note.

+Resolution note: the paper now states the confirmed limitation for mutable references and updateable arrays, but does not include the byte-string claim.

 ### C03.
 DONE.
 Page 1, caret insertion